 For simplicity, some air purifiers - such as select Winix air purifiers - use one combination filter as the only filter that needs to be replaced.
 In addition, other types of air purifiers, such as our AirFree air sterilizers and Germ Guardian air sanitizers, use heat or ultraviolet light to purify your air and kill germs and allergens.
 These units never need filter replacements for your convenience.

 4. Is noise level a concern?

 All air purifiers produce some noise.
 If you're concerned about the noise level, look for the unit's decibel (dB) rating listed in the product specifications.
 This measurement will allow you to compare the noise level to that of other appliances, such as a fan or a refrigerator.
-Compare the air purifier's sound rating to other common sounds in this handy chart to get a better idea of its actual noise level.

 5. Do I need any special features?

 After choosing the type and size of air purifier you need, consider whether or not you'd like to take advantage of special features.
 Added features may include caster wheels, handles for easy mobility, digital controls, remote controls, multiple fan speeds, filter change indicators, programmable timers, air quality sensors, and more.
 These features add convenience to operation and give you greater control over your air purifier's performance.